 Green Kid Crafts (2 – 10+, $19.95/mo)

-Description: Green Kid Crafts was created by a working mom and environmental scientist to offer children 2 – 10+ a monthly subscription box dedicated to STEAM (science, tech, enginnering, art, math) activities.
+Description: Green Kid Crafts was created by a working mom and environmental scientist.
+It offers children 2 – 10+ a monthly STEM subscription box dedicated to science, tech, enginnering, art, math activities.
 Each box comes with 4 -8 STEAM projects and a 12-page magazine all focused around one central theme.

-Mom P.O.V: The thing I like the most about this box is that each of the projects are completely enclosed in their own packaging so that I could grab one and throw it in my purse for on-the-go learning.
+Mom P.O.V: I love that each of the projects are completely enclosed in their own packaging.
+I can grab one and throw it in my purse for on-the-go learning.
 Perfect for doctor’s offices or restaurants.
 LOVE that they have a sibling discount too!